osu-wams/osu_migrations/README.md

 ## OSU Migrations Files

-To properly migrate files open up the upgrade_d7_files.yml and set the source_base_path to either the public url of the drupal or set the file path to the root of the distro.
+To properly migrate files, open up the upgrade_d7_files.yml and set the source_base_path to either the public url of the drupal or set the file path to the root of the distro.

-Currently, it is set to the base of this installation so one could copy the files into the container and run the migration.
+Currently, it is set to the base of this installation, so one could copy the files into the container and run the migration.

 ## Migrations: